 The NMG model is fit (or calibrated) to the confirmed cases and deaths reported for each of the nine provinces of South Africa.
-The model fit is adjusted each week using the latest reported statistics.
+The reported COVID-19 deaths are adjusted for underreporting using the Medical Research Council data on all cause natural deaths as a guide.
+The model fit is adjusted each week using the latest available statistics.